-Just a hop, skip and a jump west of Darwin, you’ll reach Broome – the beating heart of the Kimberley region.
+At the top end of Western Australia, is Broome – the beating heart of the Kimberley region.
 Though still technically the outback, Broome earns the orange spot on our Aussie rainbow because of one of the quintessential Kimberley experiences – seeing the incredible sunset on Cable Beach.
 Of course, the best way to witness it is on the back of a camel, but even just finding a spot to stretch out on the warm sand and watch the sun go down is a magical experience in itself.
 If you’re visiting during May to October, why not head to Roebuck Bay for a moonlight picnic?
 You may be lucky enough to witness the Staircase to the Moon – where you'll see the full moon glow orange (nope, we're not kidding) and reflect over the water.
 You can keep up to date with the dates you’ll be able to witness the phenomenon here.
 As orange combines the energy of red and happiness of yellow, the tropical, sleepy town of Broome will captivate, fascinate and inspire you!

-A hidden gem in the gorgeous state of Queensland, Noosa is everything you could wish for in a relaxing coastal getaway, complete with sandy toes, salty skin and sexy beach hair!
+A hidden gem in the gorgeous state of Queensland, Noosa is everything you could wish for in a relaxing coastal getaway, complete with sandy toes, salty skin and beach hair!
 The Main Beach is the most popular spot in the city to surf, swim, sunbake and more – with golden sand framing the bright blue ocean.
-Once you’ve had your fill of the beach, you’re in prime position to wander up and down Hastings St to your heart’s content – with its sublime selection of hip cafes, boho boutiques and the best high-end labels all in one place.
+Once you’ve had your fill of the beach, you’re in prime position to wander up and down Hastings St to your heart’s content – with its sublime selection of hip cafes and boho boutiques.
 Your sunset activity is sorted – don’t miss out on taking one of Noosa’s famous River Cruises, where you can listen to some chill tunes, be entertained by fantastic guides and just enjoy the tranquil ride.
-Make sure to stop by the Eumundi Markets on Saturdays to sample some scrumptious local delicacies and collect some handmade goodies.
+Make sure to stop by the Eumundi Markets on Wednesdays and Saturdays to sample some scrumptious local delicacies and collect some handmade goodies.
 If you’re an adventurer at heart, check out Noosa National Park and locate the highly sought after fairy pools.
 As the brightest, most dazzling colour on the spectrum, there’s no place more fitting of being described as "yellow" than Noosa!

-You know about the turquoise, crystal clear waters and white sand beaches of Australia – hell, that’s half the reason you flew all this way!
-But where to find them?
-The answer is almost everywhere, but for the ultimate experience, it’s the Whitsunday Islands you’ll be needing.
+We all know about the turquoise, crystal clear waters and white sand beaches of Australia - but where do you choose?
+For the ultimate experience, it’s the Whitsunday Islands you’ll be needing.
 The colour blue is considered to be beneficial to the mind and body, producing a calming, heavenly effect – and you’ll understand why when you first set foot on the white, powdery sand of Whitehaven Beach, the centrepiece of the Whitsundays.
 Head to Tongue Point lookout to get the shot Instagram influencers would kill for, and on the beach, keep your eyes peeled for turtles, dolphins and some other curious marine life that are lucky enough to call this veritable paradise home!
 Once you’ve done that, there’s 73 more Whitsunday Islands at your disposal – tick off as many as you can and you won’t be sorry!
-Photos really don’t do the dramatic hues of the Whitsundays justice – see them for yourself and be smitten right away, like gazing into the eyes of a dreamy, blue-eyed stranger…
+Photos really don’t do the dramatic hues of the Whitsundays justice – see them for yourself and be smitten right away.